Al-Murphy/koo-lab.github.io/Research.md

 </p>

 <p align="justify">
-<b>Robust training methods</b> – adversarial training, Gaussian smoothing, and regularization – have been developed to improve the robustness of deep learning to adversarial examples, which are specially crafted perturbations added to data such that they are imperceptible to humans but can easily trick a state-of-the-art classifier (see Fig. 2).
+<b>Robust training methods</b> – adversarial training, Gaussian smoothing, and regularization – have been developed to improve the robustness of deep learning to adversarial examples, which are specially crafted perturbations added to data such that they are imperceptible to humans but can easily trick a state-of-the-art classifier (Fig. 2).
 There is growing evidence that adversarial training also leads to more robust features.
 We have observed that deep learning models that learn robust features through design principles and robust training methods are generally more interpretable with attribution methods <a href="https://www.biorxiv.org/content/10.1101/657437v1.abstract">[4]</a>.
 We are interested in establishing robust training standards for genomics and, more broadly, understanding the properties that make deep learning more robust.
 </p>

   <img class='img-responsive center-block' src="/images/research/piggie.png" width="70%" height="70%"/>
 <p align="justify">
-	<sub>Figure 2.
-On the left, an image of a pig is correctly classified by a state-of-the-art CNN.
+	<sub><b>Figure 2.</b> On the left, an image of a pig is correctly classified by a state-of-the-art CNN.
 After a small perturbation is added to every pixel of the image, the new image (on the right) is visually very similar to the original image, but now the CNN predicts that it is an airliner.
 	</sub>
 </p>
 <br>